 Entry Requirements: A valid passport is required for U.S. citizens to enter Nicaragua.
 U.S. citizens do not need a visa for visits of up to 90 days for tourism or business.
-Tourist are required to purchase a tourist card for USD$10 upon arrival into the country.
+Tourists are required to purchase a tourist card for USD$10 upon arrival into the country.

 Currency: Nicaraguan Cordoba.
 Visitors can exchange money at hotels, banks, and ATM’s, which are widespread in midsize towns, consider stocking up on cash for rural areas.
 Visa is the most widely accepted followed by MasterCard.

 Shopping: Nicaragua’s rich tradition of quality handicraft products can be purchased in the boutiques of Granada, in the workshops of the artisans themselves in the towns known as the Pueblos Blancos or the markets of Masaya.
 There are family-owned potteries in San Juan del Oriente where you will find delicate vases, bowls, and other ceramics.
 One of the largest markets in the Americas is the Mercado Oriental in Managua.
 Nicaragua is also well known for its world-class rum, coffee, and cigars.

-Food and Drink: The majority of Nicaraguan food is a mixture of Spanish and indigenous cuisine, using traditional Latin American ingredients and those from the Caribbean Coast and islands, such as corn, fruits, beef, fish, lobster, shrimp and coconuts, with corn being the main staple.
+Food and Drink: The majority of Nicaraguan food is a mixture of Spanish and indigenous cuisine, using traditional Latin American ingredients and those from the Caribbean Coast and islands, such as corn, fruits, beef, fish, lobster, shrimp, and coconuts, with corn being the main staple.
 Nicaragua produces some of the best rum in the world the most famous brand is Flor de Cana.
-Popular nonalcoholic drinks include pinol, which is toasted, ground corn with water, and tiste, a variation made with coco beans and corn.
-Of course the coffee drinker will have no trouble finding their favorite beverage, however the best coffee has traditionally been targeted for export.
+Popular nonalcoholic drinks include pinol, which is toasted, ground corn with water, and tiste, a variation made with cocoa beans and corn.
+Of course the coffee drinker will have no trouble finding their favorite beverage, however, the best coffee has traditionally been targeted for export.